anjurad/slider/README.md

 - Click the top toolbar "Load Markdown" button (📁) and choose a Markdown file to load your slides.
 - Navigate with ← / → keys or on-screen arrows; thumbnails appear in the left drawer.
 - Try “Validate” (🔎) to lint your deck’s frontmatter.
 Use the “📑 TOC” to browse headings and jump around.
+ - Overlay: choose Reserved (no overlap), Float, or Auto fade (adaptive).
+Reserved is the default.
 - Validate your deck: Click “Validate” in the header to check frontmatter keys and values.
 Or run `npm run validate:deck -- path/to/deck.md` locally to lint Markdown decks in CI or pre-commit.
 - Useful keys:
   - B — cycle background modes (Particles → Gradient → Off)